smudigere/CSI3450/README.md

 # CSI3450
-A Android Application for database project.
+An Android Application for database project.